Location: Information School, Regent Court - RC-318

 While at The University of Sheffield I have worked as a research associate for a project on the role of interlending in public libraries and as a research assistant for two projects, The Secret Life of a Weather Datum and How People Explore Culture and Heritage Objects.

-- Wakeling S, Rutter S, Birdi B & Pinfield S (2016) Interlending and resource sharing in UK public libraries: A mixed methods study.
-Journal of Librarianship and Information Science.
+- Wakeling S, Rutter S, Birdi B & Pinfield S (2018) Interlending and resource sharing in UK public libraries: A mixed methods study.
+Journal of Librarianship and Information Science, 50(2), 168-185.
 View this article in WRRO

-- Birdi B, Wakeling S, pinfield S & rutter S (2016) Interlending in UK public libraries: mapping the current and future landscape.
-Cilip Update, 43-45.
+- Birdi B, Wakeling S, Pinfield S & Rutter S (2016) Interlending in UK public libraries: mapping the current and future landscape.
+CILIP Update, July/August 2016, 43-45.
 View this article in WRRO

 Conference proceedings papers